feedmypixel/dotfiles/README.md

 ln -s /Projects/dotfiles /dotfiles
 ```

 The bootstrapper script will pull in the latest version and copy the files to your home folder.
+The bootstrapper will back up all your existing files before it installs anything new.
+Don't worry, all your old files will be backed up!

 ```bash
 git clone https://github.com/mathiasbynens/dotfiles.git && cd dotfiles && source bootstrap.sh